I. General Information

 Graduate students with a stipend from grant funding are not required to be a TA.
 However, to ensure our students receive teaching experience, all students are required to be a TA for at least two semesters during their graduate career.

 Teaching fellows (TFs) teach their own course.
-If department funds are available, students will receive $1,000 in addition to their regular stipend for serving as a TF.
-Students must apply to the Department Chair for the privilege of teaching their own course.
+Students must apply to the Department Chair and Graduate Program Director for the privilege of teaching their own course.
 There is no guarantee that the request will be granted.
 The needs of the undergraduate curriculum, the qualifications of the student to teach the proposed course, and the availability of department funds will all be taken into account in deciding whether the student can teach the proposed course.
-If students do apply to serve as a TF (typically in their fourth or fifth year), they are encouraged to apply to teach 300 level courses, research practica, or small seminars in their specialty area.
+If students do apply to serve as a TF (typically in their fourth or fifth year), they are encouraged to apply to teach a 3000-level course, research practicum, or small seminar in their specialty area.
 Having taught a broader class will probably prove more beneficial when on the job market.